ubc-library-rc/rdm/content/10-4_AI-Assisted-Data-De-identification.md

 # Congrats!
 {: .no_toc}
-*Hooray!* You now know the complex considerations of using AI as a tool to help with data de-identification, and have some experience using an AI tool to help with the de-identification process of data.
+*Hooray!* You now know the complex considerations of using AI as a tool to help with data de-identification and have some experience using an AI tool to help with the de-identification process of data.

 ---
 ### Sources